decretist/Dissertation/Chapter2/chapter2.markdown

 *Polycarpus*; and Ivo, bishop of Chartres (†1115), compiler of the *Panormia*.
 Burchard of Worms (†1025) was a forerunner of this group.
-Although he died before the reform papacy or the investiture controversy, his *Decretum* has more in common with collections compiled during that period, insofar as it is systematic and reflects concerns similar to those of his successors.
+Although he died before the reform papacy or the investiture controversy, his *Decretum* has much in common with collections compiled during that period, insofar as it is systematic and reflects concerns similar to those of his successors.